Behdad-kanaani/YOLOv8-Dataset-Designer/README.md

 ## 📚 Configuration

-All configuration is handled via the `Config` class.
+All configuration is managed through the `Config` class.
 Example:

 ```python
 cfg = Config(